Nithya-Ganesan-2002/fitness-app-163738-163976/README.md

-# Project Repository

-This is the initial README file for the project.
+# Adaptive Fitness - Monorepo

+This repository contains the Adaptive Fitness application containers.

+## Containers
+- WebFrontend(ReactJS): React-based web UI for the adaptive fitness platform.

+See container-specific README in `WebFrontend(ReactJS)/README.md` for setup and usage.